robmarano/robmarano.github.io/courses/ece251/2023/ece251-syllabus-spring-2023.md

 - MIPS emulator (assembly programming)
 - Python 3 (to write your CPU's assembler)

+We will detail access and usage in class during the semester.

 ## Assessment Strategy and Grading Policy

-All assignments must be completed by the end of this course in order to receive at least a passing grade. _Individual_ homework ssignments, referred to as "HW{1..5}", will be handed-in electronically (scanned) via Microsoft Teams Assignments for this course.
+All assignments must be completed by the end of this course in order to receive at least a passing grade. _Individual_ homework ssignments, referred to as "HW{1..14}", will be handed-in electronically (scanned) via Microsoft Teams Assignments for this course.
 Quizzes will be held at the end of class as scheduled.
 On those days, offices hours will be canceled unless otherwise noted.
 Final group-based projects will be handed-in via your team's GitHub respository per project.
 We will discuss in class how to create each repository.

 | Assessment | Title               | Points | Given On | Due Date             |
 | ---------: | :------------------ | :----: | :------- | :------------------- |